christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 The Alexandrian School moved history back 300-500 years.
 They invented the ‘Achaemenid’ Empire as a mirror of the Parthian Empire.

-In Persia, the "Achaemenid Empire" is a phantom, a Flavian-era literary creation designed to provide a grandiose, conquered enemy for "Alexander the Great", and push the "center" of ancient power further east, away from the Bosphoran core.
+In Persia, the "Achaemenid Empire" is largely a phantom, a Flavian-era literary creation designed to provide a grandiose, conquered enemy for "Alexander the Great", and push the "center" of ancient power further east, away from the Bosphoran core.
 There are no coins issued in the name of "Cyrus the Great", "Darius I", or "Xerxes".
 The entire empire, supposedly the largest in the world, allegedly functioned for centuries without a coinage system.
 The coins we attribute to them are misdated Greco-Bactrian and Parthian issues.
 There are no contemporary records of Cyrus.
 Cyrus, Darius, and Xerxes are backdated composites of the sons of Mithridates VI Eupator who were also named Cyrus, Darius, Xerxes, and other Parthian kings.

 The "Achaemenid" Empire perfectly mirrors the Arsacid Parthian empire if you factor in "phantom time".